ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

 ## Finding good MPI topologies for efficient computation distribution

-The tool `midas.mpiTopoFinder` is designed to help finding good MPI distribution for a given grid.
+The tool `midas.mpiTopoFinder` is designed to help finding good MPI distributions for a given grid when running the program `midas-letkf.Abs`.

 You can use `midas.mpiTopoFinder -h` to show help:
 ```text